teejaydub/cribbage/README.md

 * Train Helen continuously, choosing random values for heuristic parameters and keeping the changes that result in better rankings over many games.
 See if that improves her ranking.
+  * Avoid chances for runs during pegging - unless we can complete them
   * Keep track of the number of references to a given parameter?
 Some may be beneficial, but only in rare circumstances.
     * P6: use 0, or 2?
     * P5 as well.
     * Could tell "compare" to focus on a given parameter, and include only games where that parameter has been used.
-  * Avoid chances for runs
-  * P7: Seems clearly better at -1 or 0 than 1.
   * Compute correlation of weight with games won, maybe piecewise.
   * Add parameters for all the heuristic scores, even the ones from authorities.
   * Parallelize this, so it can run over multiple processors at once.